 There are a number of steps you need to follow before you can start trading as a limited company, including choosing a company name, appointing officials, and the method of formation itself.
+Here is our guide on how to set up a limited company and start running your business.

-1. Deciding to go limited
+1. Are you going to go limited?

 If you are ready to start the formations process, you will already have decided that the limited company route is the best for you and your business.

-The main alternative to the limited route is to set up as a sole trader (become self-employed), or form a partnership with one or more other self-employed people.
+The main alternative to the limited route is to set up as a sole trader (become self-employed) or form a partnership with one or more other self-employed people.
 Read our limited company vs. sole trader article for more information.

-If you undertake contract work for clients (as a contractor / freelancer), you may also consider the umbrella company, which is seen as a ‘hassle free’ route to contract.
+If you undertake contract work for clients (as a contractor/freelancer), you may also consider the umbrella company, which is seen as a ‘hassle-free’ route to contract.

 2. Is your company name available?